Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 by | Aug 23, 2023 | Blog

-Are you a sysadmin looking to find a better solution for managing your organization’s Windows Updates and M365 apps?
-Are you finally looking to embrace more cloud technologies to better service those remote clients and ensure your updates are vetted and deployed across your estate?
+Are you a sysadmin looking for a better solution for managing your organization’s Windows Updates and M365 apps?
+Are you finally looking to embrace more cloud technologies to better service remote clients and ensure your updates are vetted and deployed across your estate?
 Then look no further than Microsoft’s Windows Autopatch!

-In this blog post, we are going to cover everything you will need to know to get started with Windows Autopatch, including how to set up and configure Windows Autopatch and how to verify that clients are receiving their scheduled updates.
-Once you have an understanding of how this works, you will be able to set and forget all about your Windows and M365 updates!
+In this blog post, we will cover everything you need to know to get started with Windows Autopatch, including how to set up and configure It and how to verify that clients are receiving their scheduled updates.
+Once you understand how this works, you will be able to set and forget all about your Windows and Microsoft 365 updates!

 What is Windows Autopatch?